Tuscany: Fashion

 The Via de' Tornabuoni in Florence, the city's top fashion and shopping street, contains some of the world's most luxurious clothing and jewelry houses, such as Cartier, Ferragamo, Gucci, Versace and Bulgari.

 The fashion and textile industry are the pillars of the Florentine economy.
 In the 15th century, Florentines were working with luxury textiles such as wool and silk.
 Today the greatest designers in Europe utilize the textile industry in Tuscany, and especially Florence.
-A large plant of production is happening in the town of Prato.
+A large plant of production is happening in the city of Prato.

 Italy has one of the strongest textile industries in Europe, accounting for approximately one-quarter of European production.
 Its turnover is over 25 billion euros.
 It is the third largest supplier of clothing after China and Japan.
 The Italian fashion industry generates 60% of its turnover abroad.

 Transport

 The region has two main airports: